gtfierro/aronnax/sql/QUERY.md

     for their `Location/Building` key.
 The most obvious choice for how to negate this with `NOT` is to match all streams whose most recent value of `Location/Building` is NOT `Soda`, but will not match streams who do not have the key, or who have erased their value by writing `null` to it.
-* `WHERE NOT Location/Building = "Soda" ibefore "1/1/2014"`: following above, this maintains the same time predicate, so this will match all streams whose most immediate value before "1/1/2014" for `Location/Building` is not `Soda`.
+* `WHERE NOT Location/Building = "Soda" at "1/1/2014"`: following above, this maintains the same time predicate, so this will match all streams whose most immediate value before "1/1/2014" for `Location/Building` is not `Soda`.
 * `WHERE NOT Location/Building = "Soda" before "1/1/2014"`:  the choice here is between matching all streams who do not have a single value before "1/1/2014" that is `Soda`, or matching all streams who have had any value that is not `Soda` before "1/1/2014".
 Because